 Died 04 October 1970, Los Angeles, California, USA

-She hit San Francisco in 1963, first living in North Beach and later Haight-Ashbury where she begun the drug and alcohol habits that would tragically end her life.
-During this period she recorded a session with Jorma Kaukonen that later appeared as the bootleg "The Typewriter Tape".
-Noticeably suffering from her addictions she returned to Port Arthur in May 1965 and 'straightened up' for a year, enrolling as a sociology major at Lamar University.
+She went to San Francisco in 1963, first living in North Beach and later, Haight-Ashbury, where she begun the drug and alcohol habits that would tragically end her life.
+During this period, she recorded a session with Jorma Kaukonen that later appeared as the bootleg "The Typewriter Tape".
+Noticeably suffering from her addictions, she returned to Port Arthur in May 1965 and 'straightened up' for a year, enrolling as a sociology major at Lamar University.

-In 1966, at the invitation of Chet Helms whom she'd known as a teenager, she returned to California and was recruited as the singer for Big Brother & The Holding Company in June, appearing at the Avalon Ballroom in San Francisco on her first public performance with them.
-In August 1966 the group signed with Mainstream Records and recorded an album.
+In 1966, at the invitation of Chet Helms whom she'd known as a teenager, she returned to California and was recruited as the singer for Big Brother & The Holding Company in June, appearing at the [c=Avalon Ballroom] in San Francisco during her first public performance with them.
+In August 1966, the group signed with Mainstream Records and recorded an album.
 However, it was not released until a year later and in the meantime, with very little reward, they moved with the Grateful Dead to a house in Lagunitas, California.
 It was there that Joplin relapsed into hard drug use.

 Joplin was cremated and her ashes scattered from a plane into the Pacific Ocean.
 Her unfinished recordings were assembled and the result was the posthumously released Janis Joplin - Pearl in 1971.
 It became the biggest selling album of her career.

 Inducted into Rock And Roll Hall of Fame in 1995 (Performer).

 - 49 Vocals